nimishbansal/AdmitKard/README.md

 ##### This github repository have both frontend and backend.
-Each of them hosted separately.
+Each of them hosted separately on heroku.

 #### Frontend or working application (in React JS ) is hosted at - https://admit-kart-frontend.herokuapp.com/